otagomohio/hackyhour/sessions/2019_09_11_parallel_loop_extension.md

 done;

 ```
 To look at the speeds ups we get from parallelizing, we first need to know how long this loop takes.
 We are going to figure this out by running the `date` command before and after this loop to see how long it takes.
-Here's a version you can copy and paste that has the `date` command on each end (with comments removed, and using ';' instead of breaking the loop across lines:
+Here's a version you can copy and paste that has the `date` command on each end (with comments removed, and using ';' instead of breaking the loop across lines):
 ```
 date; for i in `seq 0 100 100000`;   do for j in `seq 1 99`;     do (( i = i + 1 ));     echo $i >> array_test.txt;   done;   for j in `seq 1 99`;     do (( i = i - 1 ));     echo $i >> array_test.txt;   done; done; date
 ```